evatate/Tiny-Search-Engine/README.md

 # Tiny Search Engine (TSE)

-A full-featured search engine implemented from scratch in **C**, including a **web crawler**, **indexer**, and **query processor**.
+A full-featured search engine implemented from scratch in C, including a **web crawler**, **indexer**, and **query processor**.
 Designed as a miniature Google, this project involves efficient data structures, algorithmic design, and systems-level programming for high-performance information retrieval.

 ---